With some of the finest rail travel in Europe, exploring Spain by train is highly recommended.

 - Print-at-home tickets available for every train, with plain English explanations and your Renfe ticket translated, as we do with other operators.

-- Round-the-clock customer support from Loco2’s train geeks
+- Round-the-clock customer support from Loco2’s travel geeks

 - Booking tickets for 'Preferente' Class offers great value giving you roomier seats and access to the Sala Club (First Class lounges) in major Spanish rail stations.